- Latihan Soal

 (C) Art exhibitions

 Which of the following best describes the topic of the passage?

-(A) the accomplishment of the statues liberty of national monument
+(A) The accomplishment of the statue of liberty national monument

 Two American hunters are one big step closer to legally killing a pair of black rhinos in Namibia and bringing their body parts home as trophies.
-On Thursday, the U.S Fish and Wildlife Service announced online that it was approving the hunter’s requests to import trophies from two upcoming hunts sanctioned by to the Namibian government.
+On Thursday, the US Fish and Wildlife Service announced online that it was approving the hunters’s requests to import trophies from two upcoming hunts sanctioned by to the Namibian government.
 After sifting through thousands of citizen comments over the past months, the U.S federal agency defended its decision by saying the hunt which are slated to raise money for conservation, are part of Namibia’s science-based management strategy for black rhinos.
 In short, the agency said the permit requests meet the legal standard of allowing limited hunting of an endangered species to benefit its conservation overall.
-There are about 4000 to 5000 black rhinos left in the world, down from 70000 In the 1960s.
+There are about 4,000 to 5,000 black rhinos left in the world, down from 70,000 In the 1960's.

 What is the main idea of the first paragraph?

 Which of the following is NOT the description of the US Fish and Wildlife Service?